liusir2000/SD/README.md

 (4) images.zip is the sample data of video images.

-Need packages: transformers, aquacropeto, PIL, Torch
+Need packages: transformers, PIL, Torch, aquacropeto